joaomelo/auth-mech/README.md

 ### Firebase Auth is Still There, Don't Worry!

 There is no ambition to create a facade over the firebase auth.
 The only copied state from fireauth is the user.
 This make easier to build reactive UI with frameworks like Vue or React.
-Any other properties or methods you want to use from firebase auth service are reachable by the `service` property in the `authMachine` object.
+Any other properties or methods you want to use from firebase auth service are reachable by the `service` property in the `fireauthMachine` object.
 In a dummy home page, for example, we can do the `signOut` from a button.
 Check it out:

     <template>
       <div>
-        <p>welcome {{ authMachine.user.email }}</p>
+        <p>welcome {{ fireauthMachine.user.email }}</p>
         <button @click.prevent="signOut">
           sign out
         </button>